justjunior123/JavaScripts/README.md

 # JavaScripts
 A repo of basic javascript examples.
-Both for practice and for a sanity check for when I forget things.
+Both for practice and a sanity check for when I forget things.